Niklas-Seppala/free-to-take/README.md

 - User can leave comments on each post

-### Screen record IOS
+## Screen record IOS

 - https://youtu.be/GiCRYWGZSq4

-## Technical
+## Changes based on feedback

-Project is managed with Expo.
+  - Posted content now displays first in the home view.

-3rd Party libraries
+  - When pressing the post image -> Single screen.

 ## Build